redknight99/unsolved_blackops3_ciphers/cipher5/README.md

-This directory contains the source of truth of Black Ops 3 Revelations Cipher 5.
+This directory contains the source of truth of Black Ops 3 Revelations **Cipher 5**.

 wiki_code_name = kino_book

-In the alternate source of truth wiki this cipher is known as Cipher 6.
+In the alternate source of truth wiki this cipher is known as **Cipher 6**.
 Both sources of truth currently have it as UNSOLVED.

 TODOS: